MMaher25/address-string-parser/README.md

 ## Usage

-The Address Parser can be invoked on any reasonably-well-formed street address string to return an associative array of of normalized base component parts.
+The Address Parser can be invoked on any reasonably-well-formed street address string to return an associative array of normalized base component parts.

     <?php
     $parser = new AddressStringParser\Parser();